yifei-tang/Machine_Learning/README.md

 # Machine_Learning
-Directory to practice ML techniques and become accustomed with Ubuntu interface
+Directory to practice ML techniques and become accustomed with Linux interface,Git